 That being said, can the most important creation, a human being, (from the ground, earthy) become a “living being” unless energized by the power of the spirit”breath-of-life, given by a spirit-composed God?
 This is the “spirit-of-man”, the power that was breathed into man to become a “living being“.
 Being a living person, Adam as narrated in Genesis 2, wanted to be “like God”.
 And to do this, he was fooled by Satan to do it on his own power by eating the forbidden fruit.
 He did not realize that the right man to go through this process was man-Jesus, the incarnated El Shaddai, the YHVH Elohim, as planned and as a gift.
 FThereby, he sinned, sentenced to eternal death and was driven out of the garden of Eden, away from the “tree of life”.
 A Passover-Lamb was then required to take on this consequence of sin (eternal death) which was fulfilled by man-Jesus.
 However, Jesus’ death was only for that purpose of sacrificing his life for mankind.
 It was one step towards the process for us to receive the promised gift of eternal life.
 The Father has to resurrect him as promised to receive from him directly the power that will be used by the “potter” (Creator Jesus) to re-create and mold this “clay” as prophesied in Jeremiah 18:1-6) from one “marred vessel to another vessel”.

 In much the same way that the “breath-of-life” changed the non-living “clay” to be a “living being“, this is the spirit-power to in-dwell in humans to energize our “spirit-of-man” for growth and development, changing it towards becoming “like him” and be “one” with the Creator, alive for eternity.
-No one has this power except the Father who promised and has given it to resurrected Jesus, the Son of God, and then from him to us.
+No one has this power except the Father who promised and has given it to the resurrected Jesus, the Son of God, and then from him to us.
 This power is called holy and spirit because it came from a holy spirit-composed God Father.
-Truly the same as the “breath-of-life” that was the spirit-power that energized the created Genesis-Adam to become a “living being”.
+Truly, as the Creator God YHVH/Logos gave the “breath-of-life” that was the spirit-power that energized the created Genesis-Adam to become a “living being”, so did Father God gave resurrected Jesus this creative power to “build his church/body“.
 As man-Jesus “came from above“(John 3:31) as a perfect Passover Lamb that the Holy Spirit in-dwell at River Jordan to make him the “trailblazer and captain“(Hebrews 2:10) towards sonship, so shall we go through this process proven to be the “way, the truth and the life”(John 14:6).
 The word “Holy Spirit” is not in caps in the original manuscript.
 It is the power that in-dwells and guides (John 16:13) people to understand the truth to be “one” with the Father and Jesus, in “thoughts” for “my thoughts are not your thoughts“(Isaiah 55:8-9).
 There is no need to compose a “Trinitarian” concept of God just to align with the Shema doctrine.

 Currently, many are not called at this time as each one has time appointed (Ecclesiastes 9:11); their time will come.
 As prophesied, our “spiritual blindness, deafness and muteness” will be changed by this in-dwelling power as in the prophecy: